 TEST: Bench Testing The MAP/BARO Switch Solenoid Valve

 Now that you've checked that all of the vacuum hoses (that connect to the MAP/BARO switch solenoid valve) are routed correctly, that the switch is being fed vacuum and the MAP sensor is not getting vacuum (after the engine has started)...

 ...
 The next step is to bench test the solenoid valve itself to see if it's fried (or not).

 Bench testing the MAP/BARO switch solenoid valve simply involves removing it and applying power and Ground to it (with jumper wires).
 And in this test step I'll show you how.

 Here's what you need to do:

-Remove the MAP/BARO switch solenoid valve, from its location underneath the MAP sensor (see photo 3 of 3 in the image viewer above).
+Remove the MAP/BARO switch solenoid valve from its location underneath the MAP sensor.

-Apply battery voltage to pin 1 and ground to pin 2 of the solenoid valve using jumper cables.
+Apply battery voltage to terminal 1 of the solenoid valve using a jumper wire.

-NOTE: Use a fused jumper wire to apply 12 volts from your Nissan Pathfinder's battery to pin 1.
+NOTE: Use a fused jumper wire to apply 12 Volts from your Nissan Pathfinder's battery to terminal 1.

 Let's take a look at your test results: